cheeesus/HASS-Project/README.md

 # Home Automation System
-This repository contains the code for a home automation system that uses both MQTT and RESTful APIs.
+This repository contains the code for an IoT system that uses both MQTT and RESTful APIs in a Home Assistant Server.
+In addition to that, an emulation of a temperature regulation system using two correctors (Proportional Integral with anti- WindUP effect and an ON/OFF corrector with hysterisis). the temperature regulation system is available only in the MQTT version.

 ##Structure
 The repository is organized into two main directories: